Jewelry Workshop I Kapaa High

 Jewelry Workshop

-Students participated in their 1st Jewelry Workshop.
-With a grant through the Hawaii State Foundation on Culture and the Arts the first phase of a jewelry/metal shop was set up.
+Students at Kapaa High School participated in their 1st Jewelry Workshop in 2018 with a grant through the Hawaii State Foundation on Culture and the Arts.
+The first phase of a jewelry/metal shop was facilitated in 2018.
 This is a repeating workshop where teachers are mentored on materials and process so that they will be able to continue a jewelry workshop for years to come.

 Students rose to the challenge of creating small scale metal works using their fine motor skills and critical 3 dimensional thinking to create designs and patterns that they transferred to metal, sawed, filed, sanded and polished.